crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: limited edition stickers and t-shirt
 - **How to sign up**: Make pull requests on the participating repositories and respond to us when asked for shipping details.
 - **Notes**: Check out the [official page](https://www.accordproject.org/events/hacktoberfest-2019/) for more information.

+#### **Devfolio** (limited edition t-shirts and stickers)

+- **Requirements**: Get at least four pull requests merged into any projects from [react-otp-input](https://github.com/devfolioco/react-otp-input), [devfolio-gatsby-starter](https://github.com/devfolioco/devfolio-gatsby-starter), [react-intl-tel-input](https://github.com/patw0929/react-intl-tel-input) or [scrroll-in](https://github.com/devfolioco/scrroll-in) to win stickers and for four exceptional pull requests get a chance to earn their LIMITED EDITION t-shirts!
+- **Swag**: Stickers, Limited Edition T-Shirts
+- **How to sign up**: Sign up to GitHub, Make pull requests as mentioned above, fill out this [form](https://forms.gle/weUyz51JPgVrpGfUA) before October 31st and wait for your Hacktoberfest swag from Devfolio.
+- **Notes**:  See this page for their [official announcement](https://devfolio.co/blog/hacktoberfest-2019-devfolio/).

 #### **Operation Code**